liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/04-upgrading-portlet-plugins/06-upgrading-a-spring-mvc-portlet.markdown

 facilitates updating the code and resolving compilation issues quickly.

-The Code Upgrade Tool detects if the value of the `liferay-versions` property in your plugin's `liferay-plugin-package.properties` file needs updating and it provides an option to fix it automatically.
+The Code Upgrade Tool detects if the value of the `liferay-versions` property in your plugin's `liferay-plugin-package.properties` file needs updating, and it provides an option to fix it automatically.
 This is the only code adaptation required by `my-spring-mvc-portlet`.